Huaraz Huaraz And The Cordilleras, Peru Travel Guide

 These stone structures, with their distinctive rectangular shape and false levels, bring a fascinating look at antique Andean architecture and burial practices.
 Accessible by local Collectivo or taxi, often combined with a visit to hot springs.

 This site is a remarkable example of early Andean civilization, with its intricate stone carvings, underground galleries, and the famous Lanzón monolith.
-A full-day organized tour is the most direct way to visit this important in history site.
+A full-day organized the tour is the most direct way to visit this important in history site.

 The most compelling attractions in Huaraz are its natural wonders, is within the spectacular Huascáran National Park.